Policy and Procedure #407.0 Accessibility

 1. Procedure Statement

-This procedure outlines how the Board carries out its responsibilities and commitment to achieving accessible workplace practices for current and potential employees with disabilities through compliance with the Employment Standards of the AODA.
+This procedure outlines how the Board fulfills its responsibilities and commitment to implementing accessible workplace practices for current and potential employees with disabilities, ensuring compliance with the Employment Standards of the AODA.

 2. Application